 - Road Debris.
 Objects or other forms of debris in the road is dangerous for anyone to drive over.
-A big rig driver could either get in a wreck because they swerved to try and avoid the debris or ran over it and lost traction with the road.
+A commercial big rig driver could either get in a wreck because they swerved to try and avoid the debris or ran over it and lost traction with the road.

-18 wheelers can pose a unique threat on the road when they jackknife.
+18-wheelers can pose a unique threat on the road when they jackknife.
 A jackknife is when the tractor loses control of the trailer, and the trailer swings forward to form an angle.
 The truck will be stuck in the shape of an L or a V. Cars can get trapped in the collision course and the trailer’s broadside can hit them.
 These accidents can quickly turn fatal.

 Jackknifing happens for a number of reasons.
 The trailer can skid out when the roads are slippery and the trucker is going too fast.
 There can also be situations where the trailer’s brakes lock because the driver isn’t using the brakes properly.
 A truck needs to slowly decelerate—slamming on the brakes isn’t effective or safe.
 In some cases, the jackknife may not be the cause of a collision, but the result of one.
 An accident that happens for another reason could lead to a jackknife and cause further injuries.

-How Severe Are Tractor-Trailer Injuries?
+How Severe Are Truck Accident Injuries?

 - Neck/Spinal Cord Injuries.
 These injuries can cause permanent damage to the area below the injury site.
 Spinal cord injuries can result in paralysis or issues with mobility.